naomiHauret/hearthside-hangouts/README.md

 # 🏕️ 🔥 Hearthside Hangouts

-Online (audio 🔊) bookclubs.
+a cozy, (audio 🔊) bookclub app.

 - 🏕️ Create your club
 - 📚 Set the reading list of your club
 - 📅 Plan out reading and discussion milestones
-- 🗣️ Discuss with fellow readers
+- 🗣️ Discuss and read with yout book buddies in dedicated audio rooms

 ## 📱🧑‍💻 Get started with Hearthside Hangouts mobile app (Expo app, dev mode)